On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Involutions for arbitrary Picard ranks

-The goal of this section is to show the existence of symplectic finite order birational self-maps on certain HK manifold $X$ of K$3^{[n]}$-type.
+The goal of this section is to show the existence of symplectic finite order birational self-maps on certain HK manifold $X$ of K$3^{[n]}$-type as described in Theorem \ref{MainThm2}.
 According to the Torelli theorem, a way to proceed is to find monodromy operators of $H^2(X,\matZ)$.
-In \S \ref{SectionPicRank2} we proved that when $\Pic(X)$ has rank $2$, any such finite order operator is a reflection (see \cref{RmkInvolutionAreReflections}).
+In \S \ref{SectionPicRank2} we proved that when $\Pic(X)$ has rank $2$, any such finite order operator is a reflection (see Remark \ref{RmkInvolutionAreReflections}).
 Therefore, one candidate in higher Picard rank are reflections $R_e\in \ho(H^2(X,\matZ))$ in the hyperplane orthogonal to some class $e\in\NS(X)$.
 We will use the following result of Markman.

 \begin{citedprop}[{\cite[Prop.\ 1.5]{Mar13}}] Let $e\in H^2(X,\matZ)$ be a primitive class with $e^2<0$.
 Then the reflection $R_e$ belongs to $\Mon(X)$ if and only if $e$ satisfies one of the following: \begin{enumerate} \item $e^2=-2$, or \item $e^2=2-2n$ and $n-1$ divides $(e,-)\in H^2(X,\matZ)^\vee$. \end{enumerate} Moreover, $R_e$ acts on $A_X$ as $\Id$ in (1) and $-\Id$ in (2). \end{citedprop}